truptijankar/WeatherApplication/README.md

 spring.datasource.username
 spring.datasource.password

+HOW TO deploy the Application:
+1. Go to command prompt
+2. Go to path where pom.xml is residing and execute (skip if executing JAR directly) mvn package
+3. Start application execute
+	java -jar target/weatherApplication-0.0.1-SNAPSHOT.jar

+HOW TO USE:
 Go to browser and type : http://localhost:8080
 Login page will be displayed (SCREEN1)
 First time user : click on “New User?
 Click here to Register” button